imranbarbhuiya/TagScript/README.md

 - Offers CJS, ESM and UMD builds
 - Full TypeScript & JavaScript support
 - Faster than ⚡
-- simple, expressive and safe template engine.
+- Simple, expressive and safe template engine.
+- Supports your own parsers and transformers

 ## Install